lindavy/Cmpe-283-Assignment3/README.md

 boot entail?

 4. Of the exit types defined in the SDM, which are the most frequent?
-Least?
+Least? <br/>
-** Most Frequent **
+**Most Frequent**
 These occured thousands of times, where exit reason 12 (HLT) occurred the least at 3,686 exits.
 - 0
 - 1